 Troubleshooting Record Resolution Issues

-The following is checklist of common issues to help you if a record isn’t resolving correctly.
+The following is list of common issues to check if a record isn’t resolving correctly.

 Check the domain resolution status